Ever been told by someone else to stick to one thing or another? Ever been told that doing something is just not you?

 No. The only person who can define who you are and what you want is you.
 No one else.
 And you need to be self-aware, and play to your strengths and respect your weaknesses.
 Never limit yourself to what other people think you should be.
 Have the self-awareness to know what you should be and the guts to do whatever it takes to be that.

-If you wish to help him out, you can donate any amount you see fit here.
+If you wish to help me out, you can donate any amount you see fit here.